irtsa-dev/PyColor/README.md

 # Retuns a tuple of the hsl values from rgb.
 rgb.xyz
 # Returns a tuple of the xyz values from rgb.
+rgb.ycc
+# Returns a tuple of the ycc values from rgb.
 rgb.cmyk
 # Returns a tuple of the cmyk values from rgb.
 rgb.hexidecimal